twentybelow/docker-e2e-protractor/README.md

 # About

 **General Docker image for executing headless Google Chrome or Firefox Protractor e2e test cases in a Docker container.
-The created image does not contain any javascript test code or project.
+The created image does not contain any test code or project.
 This is the environment for running Protractor test cases.
-The image is test project independent.**
+So this image is test project independent.**

 The [Dockerfile](Dockerfile) was design based on the following projects:
 - [Protractor and headless Chrome on Docker](http://float-middle.com/protractor-and-headless-chrome-on-docker-with-video-tutorial/) or [Docker image of Protractor with headless Chrome](https://github.com/jciolek/docker-protractor-headless)